ned14/outcome/doc/md/06-std_expected.md

 around which Outcome was specifically designed to make easy: *islands of exception throw in a sea of noexcept*.

-\subsubsection sea-of-noexcept The "Islands of exception throw in a sea of noexcept" design pattern

-This design pattern was intended by the committee in C++ 11 to be the method by which that large minority of C++ users who disable RTTI and exceptions entirely could be brought back into ISO standard C++.
-The pattern is easy:
-1. Every `extern` API in your translation unit is marked `noexcept` and uses a non-throwing mechanism such as `std::error_code` or `std::expected<T, E>` or Outcomes or even a C-style integer to return errors.
-2. Code within a translation unit is generally not marked `noexcept`, or indeed may throw and catch exceptions before returning out of an extern `noexcept` API.
-3. Because all `extern` function calls are `noexcept` throughout the entire codebase, from any given translation unit it is never the case that implementation code will ever call a potentially throwing function (C APIs are assumed to never throw on most C++ compilers).
-Because no calls to unknown code will ever throw, the compiler's optimiser  *ought* to elide emission of stack unwind code and all other exception throw handling overhead in any sequence of code inside the translation unit *as if* exceptions had been globally disabled at the command line.
-4. Where code inside a translation unit does call something which could throw e.g. much of the STL, exception handling overhead *ought* to be confined to the containing `try` ...
-`catch` **island** at best, at worst to that given translation unit.
-5. Consumers of your `extern` API need not care how that API is internally implemented as they shall never see an exception thrown out of that API, and the compiler will optimise your code which uses that `extern` API in its **sea** of `noexcept` accordingly.

-\subsubsection exceptions-are-exceptional The "Exceptions are exceptional, errors are not failure" design pattern

-In addition to the pure "sea of noexcept" for low latency users, there is one other new error handling design pattern to mention made possible by `expected<T, E>` or especially Outcomes which combines "sea of noexcept" with exception throws.
-The idea is that ordinarily speaking code never throws an exception, and returns all failures anticipated by the programmer through `expected<T, E>` as an `E`.
-If however something very unexpected occurs, an *exceptional* event, we exclusively use exception throws to abort the current operation entirely.
-For anyone familiar with Rust, this is **exactly** the Rust error handling model: `Result<T>` and `Option<T>` return errors expected by the programmer whereas a stack unwinding panic of the current thread is how exceptional, programmer unanticipated events are handled.

 As you will see later, Outcome makes implementing this error handling design pattern easier than in Expected, but let's merge our two code examples using Expected above into one